nagyist/OLMoE.swift/README.md

 2. **Download the model** – The app may prompt you to download the required model files.
 Just follow the instructions and wait for the download to complete.
 3. **Ask questions** – Once the model is ready, type in your question, and the app will generate a response.

-We **don’t** store any of your queries or data—everything runs on your device.
+We **don't** store any of your queries or data—everything runs on your device.
 You can even use the app in **Flight Mode** with no internet connection.

 Enjoy a fully open, private, and offline capable AI experience with OLMoE.